Wisdom teeth

 • Avoid chewing on the surgery site for 24 hours try switching to a soft diet for a few days.

-• Avoid smoking, which promotes bleeding and slows healing.
+• Avoid smoking, which increases your risk of bleeding and slows healing.

-• Avoid alcohol as this can promote postoperative bleeding.
+• Avoid alcohol as this can lead to postoperative bleeding.

 • Avoid sucking or spitting as this can promote bleeding and dislodge the blood clot, which may lead to dry socket.